cse110-fa22-group15/cse110-fa22-group15/admin/cipipeline/phase1.md

 * Pages-Build-Deployment

   The default action by GitHub page.
-This action will be performed whenever the repository's content is changed and deploy the website accordingly.
+This action will be performed whenever the repository's content is changed and deploy the site accordingly.

 * Unit Tests via Automation